JacquelynGarcia/DSC180A-Q1Project/README.md

 ```

 ### Testing Custom Articles
+This project supports automated article ingestion and analysis directly from live URLs.

+#### Example Usage

 ## Running the Pipeline
 Once the dataset and environment are set up, you can execute all four factuality models in sequence using the main script.